-Administrative Withdrawal: A basic requirement of this course is that you will participate in all class meetings and conscientiously complete all required course activities and assignments.
+Administrative Withdrawal: A basic requirement of this course is that you will participate in all class meetings and conscientiously complete all required course activities and/or assignments.
 Keep in touch with me if you are unable to attend, participate, or complete an assignment on time.
 If you miss more than half of the required activities within the first 25% of the course without contacting me, you may be administratively withdrawn from this course.
 Example: Our course meets twice per week; thus if you miss more than four classes in the first four weeks, you may be withdrawn.
 Administrative withdrawal may have academic, financial, and financial aid implications.
 Administrative withdrawal will take place after the full refund period, and if you are administratively withdrawn from the course you will not be eligible for a tuition refund.
-If you have questions about the administrative withdrawal policy at any point during the semester, please contact me or check http://registrar.iupui.edu/withdrawal-policy.html.
+If you have questions about the administrative withdrawal policy at any point during the semester, please contact me.